-Learn to DIY — You can spend big bucks at the groomer to get your furry friend looking fly.
+You can spend big bucks at the groomer to get your furry friend looking fly.
 Or, you can learn to do it yourself.
-Learning to give your pet a bath, clip its nails, brush its teeth and clean its ears will save you a lot of money.
+Learning to give your new pet a bath, clip its nails, brush its teeth and clean its ears will save you a lot of money.
 In fact, routinely brushing your short-haired dog and providing a quick wipe down with baby wipes will eliminate the need for too-frequent baths; once every few months should do.
-Long-haired pets may still require the assistance of a professional groomer to keep their coats and skin in top shape, but ask around for affordable recommendations before going to the most expensive pet spa in town.
+Long-haired pets may still require the assistance of a professional groomer to keep their coats and skin in top shape.
+Be sure to ask around for affordable recommendations before going to the most expensive pet spa in town.

 You know how kids can get a super-cool toy and end up having more fun playing with the box it came in?
 Pets can be like that, too.
 Before you go crazy buying every cute toy you see in the pet store, take some time to figure out what types of toys your pet enjoys.
 Some love squeakers, others love snuggly stuffed toys and there are very few dogs who will say no to a tennis ball.
 Not surprisingly, cats can be selective about their toys, too.
 Figure out what your kitty loves and then buy a few so you’ll always have a back-up on hand.
 Be sure to check toys regularly for signs of wear.
 Replace them if they have any holes, loose or missing parts to avoid choking hazards and intestinal problems that can result from swallowing fabric, stuffing or squeakers.